sowasser/fish-shoaling-model/ODD for Shoaling Model.md

 <br>

 ### Entities, State Variables, and Scales
+The model is based on the Boids model by [Reynolds (1987)][reynolds], where simple movement rules lead to collective behaviour.

 The model consists of agents/individuals representing individual, identical fish within a shoal.
 They occupy a two-dimensional, toroidal space, the dimensions of which can be specified in the model.
 Aside from the behavioural rules, the fish are governed by the following variables:

 * Their speed (min: 0, max: 10)